swaptacular/swpt_ca_scripts/README.md

 ## Reconfiguring a registered peer

-To increase the designated number of sending queues for a registered peer (by default it is `1`), you can use the "reconfigure-peer" command.
-For example, for the peer that we registered in the previous section, running:
+To increase the number of sending queues for a registered peer (by default it is `1`), you can use the "reconfigure-peer" command.
+For example, for the peer that we registered in the previous section,
+running:

 ```shell
 $ ./reconfigure-peer fd75076e66e6bd5f8b7dee0e03bd51a0 3
 ```

-would increase the designated number of sending queues for that peer to `3`.
+would increase the number of sending queues for that peer to `3`.
 It is important to note that you are not allowed to decrease this number.

 If for some reason you want to deactivate the given peer, you can run: